-The following is a description of the ordinary shares, par value £0.001 per share, of Adaptimmune Therapeutics plc (the "Company", "we" or "us") which are represented by American Depositary Shares ("ADSs") with each ADS representing six of our ordinary shares registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-This description also summarizes certain relevant provisions of English law.
-The following summary does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the applicable provisions of English law and the Company's articles of association, a copy of which is filed as Exhibit 3.1 to the Annual Report on Form 10-K of the Company for the fiscal year ended December 31, 2021.
-We encourage you to read the articles of association and the applicable provisions of English law for additional information.
+The following description sets forth certain material terms and provisions of the securities of Adaptimmune Therapeutics plc (the "Company", "we" or "us" and "our") that are registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This description also summarizes relevant provisions of the laws of England and Wales, including the U.K. Companies Act 2006 (the "Companies Act").
+The following summary does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the applicable provisions of the laws of England and Wales and our articles of association, a copy of which is filed as an exhibit to the Annual Report on Form 10-K of which this Exhibit is a part.
+We encourage you to read our articles of association and the applicable provisions of the laws of England and Wales for additional information.